Softlandia-Ltd/vision-is-all-you-need/README.md

 1. Install Python 3.11 or higher
 2. `pip install modal`
 3. `modal setup`
-3. `modal serve .\main.py`
+4. `modal serve .\main.py`

-# How to use the demo?
+# How to use the demo from the provided API?

-1. Open your browser and go to `http://localhost:8000/docs`
+1. Open your browser and go to the url provided by Modal and append `/docs` to the url
-2. Click on the `POST /files` endpoint
+2. Click on the `POST /collections` endpoint
 3. Click on the `Try it out` button
 4. Upload a PDF file
 5. Click on the `Execute` button

 This will index the PDF file in to in-memory vector database.
 This will take some time depending on the size of the PDF file and the GPU you are using in Modal.
+The current demo is using a A10G GPU.

 You can now search for similar pages using the `POST /search` endpoint.